 Pawan Agarwal, CEO, FSSAI, said "Through this, we are planning to achieve less than 2% TFA content by 2022, a year ahead of the global target to eliminate industrially-produced trans-fat from the food supply by the year 2023.
 We hope that this initiative will drive the market for trans-fat free products in the future.
-He further added that TFA reduction in PHVOs from 5% to 2% will be carried out in a phased manner by the industry.
-The industry would come on board by signing the agreement to reduce industrially produced TFA content in fats/oils to less than 2% by 2022.
+He further added that TFA reduction in PHVOs from 5% to the agreement to reduce industrially produced TFA content in fats/oils to less than 2% by 2022.
 The FSSAI commits to facilitate industries in capacity building for the smooth transition."